zbalkan/zbalkan.github.io/_posts/2025-08-04-wazuh-devenv.md

 - Use Git workflows for collaboration and promotion
 - Deploy only after tests and reviews have passed

 Wazuh recently published a blog article called [Wazuh ruleset as code (RaC)](https://wazuh.com/blog/wazuh-ruleset-as-code-rac/).
 I suggest reading it first, then proceeding with this article.
 The two articles complement each other in essence.
-You can set up your pipeline with the help of other article, then move on to unit testing your rules using this project.
+You can set up your pipeline with the help of the linked article, then move on to unit testing your rules using this project.

-I must warn that it is possible to store configurations, rules and decoders in a repository by keeping the workflow as is.
+I must warn that it is possible to store configurations, rules, and decoders in a repository by keeping the workflow as is.
 But if that repository is not your source of truth, it is just a glorified backup.
 It will start drifting from production as well.
 {: .notice--warning}

 ## Workflow Overview